Superdiffusive transport on lattices with nodal impurities: Model and analysis

 where $n$ represents the order of the zero at the node $k_0$ of $d_k$.

 Next, we consider the multiple-impurity case.
 Assuming that $\epsilon_i$ for every site $i$ is randomly and independently chosen to be $W$ with probability $p$, or $0$ with a probability of $1-p$.
 In the thermodynamic limit ($L\to+\infty$), there are, on average, $pL$ impurities in this disordered chain.
-When the condition $k/p \gg 2\pi$ is satisfied, we have $\langle \log T(k)\rangle=pL \log T_1(k)$ (see Appendix~\ref{app:logT}), where $T$ is the transmission probability of the whole disordered chain and $\langle \cdots \rangle$ denotes the average over all random disorder configurations.
+When the condition $k/p \gg 2\pi$ is satisfied, we have $\lim_{L\to \infty}\log T_k^{(L)}=pL \log T_k^{(1)}$ (see Appendix~\ref{app:logT}), where $T_k^{(L)}$ is the transmission probability of the disordered chain with system size $L$.
 Therefore, near the node $k_0$, the localization length diverges as: